 6 Best Drugstore Facial Cleansers

-When it comes to cleansing, dry skin can be tricky.
+It can be difficult to choose the right face wash.
 Because you do not want the skin to dry out unnecessarily, it is important to choose cleansers that are gentle.
-Choose a cleanser that effectively removes excessive oil, dirt and impurities, making sure your skin does not feel overly dry, or further exacerbate the dry skin.
-To help, use a cleanser once a day (at night).
+Choose a cleanser that effectively removes excessive oil, dirt and impurities, making sure your skin does not feel overly dry, or tight.
+Should this happen, scale back usage, or consider switching to a more gentle product.

 1. CeraVe Hydrating Facial Cleanser (Dry Skin)